ObelusFamily/Parts-Unlimited-DHMEo/backend/README.md

 The Parts Unlimited backend is Ruby web app written with [Ruby On Rails](https://rubyonrails.org/)

 ## Getting started
+Have Ruby version 2.7.0 - utilize rvm for changing or installing versions

+Run `bundle install`

+Create the Database by running the following commands :
+1. `rake db:create`
+2. `rake db:migrate`

 To start the app use: `rails s` from the backend directory.